juanma-wp/enterprise-block-editor/Module 10 Security and Accessibility/02 Security Best Practices for Blocks.md

 **Keep your code up to date**.

-As technology evolves, so does the potential for new security holes in your plugin or theme.
+As technology evolves, so does the potential for new security holes in your blocks.
 Stay vigilant by maintaining your code and updating as required.

 ## Relying on WordPress APIs